koblitz/Pansharpening_Landsat/README.md

 # Pansharpening_Landsat
-create a def that make a fusion in landsat from Rahaman 2017
+create a def that make fusion in landsat from Rahaman 2017

 PANSHARPENING
 Tem versão em portugues abaixo.